 A week after we started looking, I was perusing the land options on Realtor.com and came across a 10-acre piece of land on the Leelanau Peninsula.
 We both loved it and so we set up a time to walk it with our realtor.
 We drove down the dirt road that day to look at the land and arrived at the base of the two-track drive that takes you back into the woods.
 There sat a piece of land we thought would take quite a while to find.
 It had the internet we needed, electric run to it, woods, apple trees, blackberry bushes, fields, wheat, valleys…you name it it was there.
 Our 10 acres of heaven we thought couldn’t be found.
 Knowing our past experience with buying real estate, we took the approach that if this was meant to be, it will be.
 So we put in our offer and no sooner found out we weren’t the only offer.
 After putting in our top offer, we figured it wouldn’t be good enough, but that weekend we received a call that we had been the winning offer on the land.

 In that instant, we realized this was really happening.
 This place that we thought wouldn’t exist a week ago, not only did, but it was now becoming ours.
 We also recommend to check out this good services similar to turnkey companies if you’re looking to buy some properties to gain high return real estate, they are really great to go with.
+You can read here the pros and cons of wholesale real estate that we also studied before investing.
 And this week, on Monday, we closed on that land officially making it ours.
 Those who are interested in rental property investments may check their options for rental property loans to help them prepare financially.

 It wasn’t two weeks after finding the land, that we received an email from a real estate agent in Raleigh who had a buyer potentially interested in our home.
 Buying the land in our mind wasn’t a decision to move from Raleigh in that instant.
 In fact, we knew it would take time to get things arranged to build the house and get everything setup to do so, not to mention the time it would take to build.
 So, we had not put out any feelers on selling our house other than telling one or two friends we would potentially be moving in the coming year.
 So, this was completely out of the blue.
 We figured at that point we would entertain it, I mean why not?!
 A week later we went under contract with the buyer completely off the market because the offer was the right one for us to feel it was the right thing.